equinor/flyt/README.md

 For example: running `yarn use-dev` replaces the root `.env` file with `environment-variables/DEV.env`, then it runs `yarn dev`.

+## Testing

+In order to test the application, we use [Cypress](https://www.cypress.io/).

+> In the future, we will add [Testing-Library](https://testing-library.com/) for unit, and integration-testing.
+There's also a plugin for cypress that we may explore.

+To start cypress, start your development server, for example: `yarn use-dev`.
+Then run `yarn cypress`.

 ## Branching and deploying stuff